-DOECAP performs annual audits of the commercial TSDFs SRS uses to treat and dispose of mixed and hazardous waste.
+DOECAP performs annual audits of the commercial treatment, storage, and disposal facility (TSDFs) SRS uses to treat and dispose of mixed and hazardous waste.
 These reviews ensure that TSDFs are meeting contract requirements and are complying with applicable local, state, and federal regulations.
 DOECAP uses functional area checklists to conduct the following audits: QA, analytical data quality, environmental compliance, radiological controls, waste operations, safety and industrial hygiene, and transportation.

-In 2022, SRS provided three auditors who participated in three different DOECAP audits (virtual and onsite) of commercial TSDFs.
-A review of the final audit reports of each TSDF indicated that there were no significant findings that would cause SRS waste generators to discontinue using the commercial TSDFs.
+In 2023, SRS provided one auditor who participated in one of these audits (virtual and onsite) of a commercial TSDF.
+Additionally, SRS reviewed all final DOECAP audit reports of each TSDF that SRS has contracts with.
+The reviews indicated that there were no significant findings that would cause SRS waste generators to discontinue using the commercial TSDFs.